microsoft/VSProjectSystem/doc/overview/dataflow.md

 ## Slim blocks

-TPL's Dataflow blocks are general purpose and handle scenarios we don't need in CPS.
-Those additional features come at a cost in terms of memory.
-To improve the scale of CPS in large solutions, we have a parallel set of "slim" blocks that mirror many of the main behaviours of TPL's blocks, but with less overhead.
+TPL's Dataflow blocks are general purpose and have feautres that aren't used in CPS.
+Those unused features come with a performance/memory cost.
+To improve the scalability of CPS in large solutions, we have a replacement set of "slim" blocks that provide the required behaviours of TPL's blocks, but without the overhead associated with the unused features.

 | TPL Block                                 | CPS Slim Block                                                |
 |-------------------------------------------|---------------------------------------------------------------|